gregorwolf/SAP-NPM-API-collection/apis/ux-specification/README.md

 - importProject: imports information from the app and generates all schemas and JSON configuration files.
 - importProjectSchema: imports information from the app and generates all schemas but no JSON configuration files.
 - getApiVersion: returns the given API version.
 The API version starts with 1 and will only be increased in case of incompatible changes where the consumption layer must react on.
+- generateCustomExtension: generates custom extensions, e.g. Custom Page, Custom Column etc. for a V4 application by using the `@sap-ux/fe-fpm-writer`.

 When calling any API function you may pass a logger instance for collecting any messages.
 The interface of your logger must fit to the ExtensionLogger definition.
 If no logger is passed, the output channel for messages is the console.